-Without a doubt, January is one of those months where we all attempt to organize our lives and homes to kick off the new year.
+Without a doubt, the beginning of the year is where we all attempt to organize our lives and homes.
 But after spending all those hours getting organized, sometimes it’s easier to let all that organization go by the wayside, rather then stick with it.
-That’s why today I’m holding myself accountable with y’all, to keep myself organized and share before and afters of my office closet organization project with the help of Amy from EcoModern Concierge.
+That’s why today I’m holding myself accountable with y’all, to keep myself organized and share before and afters of my office closet organization project with the help of professional Houston organizer, Amy from EcoModern Concierge.

 But lucky for me, Amy knew exactly what I needed for my office closet and directed me to the exact Elfa pieces I needed to purchase.

 Another moment of honesty here, I was so embarrassed to actually start tackling my closet.
 As you can see from the before photos, I clearly let it get out of control.
 And honestly the phrase ‘out of control’ feels like an understatement.
 But let me give you some background.

 As a full-time blogger, I receive a ton of product, whether it’s by brands just hoping I’ll try and/or wear their pieces and tag them, along with pieces for actual negotiated and sponsored posts or projects, and sometimes just because (with no strings attached).
 Couple receiving all these products (accessories, beauty products, clothes, etc.) with all the items I personally purchase for projects or outfit shoots.
 And add on top of the aforementioned, the clothing that I no longer wear on a regular basis because it’s outdated or no longer fits.
 All of that equals one mess of a closet exploding with items that need to be given away, sold on consignment, etc.

 You might also notice I have quite a few handbags.
 You can say designer purses are one of my major weaknesses.
 Honestly I’m actually one of those few people who change out their purse pretty regularly.
 Clearly I need a more seamless purse organization and storage system that would make it not only easier to swap out my purses, but also easy to see what I have.